Hidden Lake Winery: 2006-2007

 In 2007, Hidden Lake Winery participated in the ART in the Park Festival in Belleville, IL.

 In 2007, many wineries in Southern Illinois formed a "wine trail," (a group of wineries working together and advertising for each other in order to promote business for the area) called the Heartland Rivers Wine Trail.
 Hidden Lake Winery joined the wine trail that same year.
 "It's good for the local economy," said Holbrook, who added that other businesses are welcome to join the wine trail as associate members.
 In late August of that year, Hidden Lake Winery hosted the first Illinois Wine Festival.
 The two-day-long event featured vendors from businesses across the area, such as wineries, photographers and musicians.

-The event was a success, as the winery continued it, and it is now an annual event, although the winery is no longer a member of the trail.
+2016

+The winery was put up for sale in 2016.
+Angela and Steve Gorazd, founders of the firm Got Wine, purchased the property for $1.5 million and began expanding by adding a new venue and improving the property.